Lake Diefenbaker: Ecology

 Lake Diefenbaker is home to 26 native and stocked fish species.
-These include burbot, walleye, northern pike, lake whitefish, lake trout, sauger, goldeye, cisco, yellow perch, rainbow trout, lake sturgeon, longnose sucker, white sucker, shorthead redhorse and Atlantic Salmon.
-Both the current world-record rainbow trout and world-record burbot were caught in the lake.
+These include burbot, walleye, northern pike, lake whitefish, lake trout, sauger, goldeye, cisco, yellow perch, rainbow trout, lake sturgeon, longnose sucker, white sucker, sauger, burbot, mooneye, and shorthead redhorse Both the current world-record rainbow trout and world-record burbot were caught in the lake.
 The lake itself along with Battle Creek are the only two bodies of water in Saskatchewan that support a reproducing population of rainbow trout.

 The lake's sandy beaches provide appropriate habitat for the nationally endangered piping plover.

 The long stretches of open water and poorly consolidated shore materials makes the shores vulnerable to erosion.
 Between 1968 and 1992 bank recession rates have commonly ranged up to 3 m a year with higher rates in exposed areas.

+Parks and recreation

+There are several parks and recreational amenities at Lake Diefenbaker.
+Some of the activities and facilities include fishing, swimming, boating, picnicking, hiking, and camping.